Factoid – beaks are an evolutionary concession to drop weight which is why birds don’t have jaws & teeth.

 In Macaw chicks the use of too much force can cause the beak to go off inside as well.

 With young cockatoos, cockatoo moms pull on the upper beak of the young birds as she lifts her beak and feeds with a pumping action.

 By not making that pulling of the beak the feeding process can result in the upper beak being too short in relation to the lower one

-The lower mandible is supported by a single bone called the inferior maxillary bone which is a compound bone made of two pieces which attach on either side of the head to the quadrrate bone.
+The lower mandible is supported by a single bone called the inferior maxillary bone which is a compound bone made of two pieces that attach on either side of the head to the quadrate bone.

-Muscles which enable the bird to close its beak are attached to both sides the head.
+Muscles that enable the bird to close its beak are attached to both sides of the head.

 There’s also a vascular layer which means blood runs through it and it grows continuously in most bird species

 It is said that something called the bill tip organ is far more well-developed among wet habitat birds including parrots.

 This bill tip end has a high density of nerve endings known as the corpuscles of Herbst.